Program Information

 Delivery: Campus

-This supervised practice course provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
-A portion of this clinical experience will be devoted to working with individuals experiencing dementia.
-Students gain expertise and confidence with the role of the Health Care Assistant within a residential care facility.
+This supervised practice experience provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
+A portion of this clinical experience will be devoted to working with individuals with dementia.
+Opportunity will be provided for students to gain expertise and confidence with the role of the HCA within a complex care facility.

 Prerequisite: Admission to the Health Care Assistant program, HEAL 1000, HEAL 1010, HEAL 1050, HEAL 1100, HEAL 1150, HEAL 1200 and HEAL 1350